RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

     compartements of the library like "Filters", "Generators", etc., namespaces may actually be appropriate.

-  - I've been thinking about using std::vector for all i/o of the the non-realtime classes but some client code may use something else, so suing plain arrays is most flexible.
+  - I've been thinking about using std::vector for all I/O of the the non-realtime classes but some client code may use something else (like JUCE::AudioBuffer), so using plain arrays is most flexible.
 Anyone can use it.
-    So, the low-level number crunching code should be based on passing around C-style arrays.
+So, the low-level number crunching code should be based on passing around C-style arrays even when use of std::vector would seem to be the natural choice.

   - Consistently make embedded objects accessible either via having them as public members or by providing getters.
 The former seems better - simpler client-side syntax and does the exact